Super Shore: History

 Two years after the end of Gandía Shore and several weeks after announcing the return of Alaska and Mario to MTV, the channel and producer Magnolia TV confirmed the return of the format to Spain with a second season, arising from an alliance between MTV South Europe and MTV Latin America.
 In this case, the recordings would be transferred to the island of Ibiza, changing the name of the program to Ibiza Shore.

 In the new program there would be a group that would combine several participants from Gandía Shore and Acapulco Shore, Spanish and Mexican versions of the Jersey Shore format of US origin.

 In this way, a new program would return for the start of the 2015/2016 television season.

 Following the opposition by public institutions, such as the federation of SMEs and businessmen in Ibiza MTV announced its resignation to record the announced program Ibiza Shore in the locality of the Balearic Islands.
 The chain argued in a statement that "Due to a series Of circumstances that we can not control, the next program of the Shore franchise will not be recorded in Ibiza".

-After the events, finally MTV and the producer Magnolia TV decided that the program would be filmed at various points of the Mediterranean coast and that its would be titled Super Shore.
+After the events, finally MTV and the producer Magnolia TV decided that the program would be filmed at various points of the Mediterranean coast and that it would be titled Super Shore.